And, “Was I Another Target of Moyers’ Wrath?”

 Moyers: It’s a cheap shot to lay these failures on the backs of the poor, as if our efforts to help them—failed as many of them were— created these problems.
 The poor had nothing to do with the creation of the secret government . . .”

-The Trilateral Commission is similarly composed of divergent sub-groups, as this short excerpt from a recent publication reveals:
+Like the Trilateral Commission, the Bilderberg Group is similarly composed of divergent sub-groups, as this short excerpt from a recent essay on this subject reveals:

 Always well represented are top figures from the Council on Foreign Relations (CFR), IMF, World Bank, Trilateral Commission, EU, and powerful central bankers from the Federal Reserve, the ECB’s Jean-Claude Trichet, and Bank of England’s Mervyn King.